Tattomoosa/o2/README.md

 Ever-growing list of generic utlity functions.
 See [the list](addons/o2/src/Helpers).

+## Project Goals

+* Build things I like that aren't game-specific
+* Make extending the editor easier and more reliable
+* Facilitate writing plugins that depend on my other plugins
+* Reduce boiler-plate code I find myself writing a lot
+* Reduce code I've written once or twice and always need to look up how to do again
+* Keep things modular... ish
+	* I want my growing list of utilities everywhere I go though!

+#### Modular, huh?
+Why aren't these separate plugins then?

+The short answer is Godot doesn't allow plugins to specify their dependencies.
+The longer answer is, they kind of are, everything that's not in core can be enabled or disabled.

+But while each plugin can be disabled, they all depend on something in core and mostly wouldn't be that easy to split out.
+Some of them also optionally depend on each other for full functionality, for example Variant Resources requires Metadata Scripts to work during gameplay, and Metadata Scripts requires the Tree Watcher to work at all.

+Further, the editor tooling I've been doing for them depends on a lot of common things in o2 core.
+And finally, keeping them all together means I can keep them all working together perfectly without the end-user worrying about which version of this or that they have.

+Is it perfect?
+No. Is it great?
+No. Is it ok?
+I think so.
+I want to spend more time building cool stuff and less time writing boilerplate.
+I think that's what plugins are for.
+Certainly open to ideas about how to do it better, but this seems ok to me.

 ## The Future

 Godot, unfortunately, doesn't let plugins define dependencies yet.